How I Read Books, Remember Stuff And Write Blogs — My 3-Step Workflow

 Once all the captures and highlights from my reads are in Evernote (which works seamlessly), I start writing my blogs, articles, newsletters and scripts for my youtube channel (Nextgen Digital).

-That’s all for today — do let me know if you agree with the above process or are you following any other workflow for yourself to write your stories and staying productive.
+That’s all for today — do let me know if you agree with the above process or are following any other workflow for yourself to write your stories and staying productive.